 Novotel Paris Gare de Lyon: modern and confortable, near Gare de Lyon train station.
 Interesting family rooms (removable bed for two kids below 16).
 10 minute walk to Bercy.
 Metro, taxi and bus hub.

-The Cinematheque Francaise is a French film organization that holds one of the largest archives of film documents and film-related objects in the world.
-Located near Bercy in a postmodern building designed by Frank Gehry, an American architect.
-The archive offers daily screenings of world films.
+The Cinematheque Francaise holds large archives of film documents and film-related objects.
+It is located in Bercy district in a postmodern building designed by Frank Gehry, an American architect who designed Fondation Louis Vuitton.
+The archive has daily screenings of world films.
 A restaurant on the lower level is open to the public.
+Cinema in Paris.

 Bercy Village is a paved courtyard bordered with white stone warehouses and quiet terraces.
 The Cour Saint-Emilion and its 42 warehouses are the last of the Bercy storage areas that for over a century held the largest wine market in the world.
 Bercy Village has shops, restaurants, leisure activities and entertainment.
 Open every day from 11am to 9pm (restaurants close at 2am).